cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 In this section, we learned about the Apache HTTP server.
-We learned how to install it on Ubuntu, how to use a `systemctl` command to check its status, how to create a basic web page in `/var/www/html`, how to view that web page using the `w3m` command line browser and in our graphical browser,
+We learned how to install it on Ubuntu, how to use a `systemctl` command to check its status, how to create a basic web page in `/var/www/html`, how to view that web page using the `w3m` command line browser and in our graphical browser.

 In the next section, we will install PHP, which will provide the language needed to connect to the relational database MySQL.
-This will enable more data driven web sites and begin to transform out sites from basic file viewers to full fledged applications.
+This will enable more data-driven websites and begin to transform our sites from basic file viewers to full-fledged applications.

 [apache]:https://httpd.apache.org/
 [getting_started]:https://httpd.apache.org/docs/2.4/getting-started.html